Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 • Competency assessment to a second interview.
 5 days

-• Second interview to a social gathering.
+• Second interview at a social gathering.
 5 days

 • Social gathering to a background check.
 3 days